Definition Dutch Auction. Description.

 Dutch auctions are a competitive alternative to a traditional auction, in which bids of increasing value are made until a final selling price is reached, because due to ever-decreasing bids buyers must act decisively to name their price or risk losing to a lower offer.

-In corporate finance, the method is an interesting alternative
+In M&A and/or Corporate Finance, the method is an interesting alternative

 to the traditional negotiated pricing process used by underwriters to set